tenekon/Tenekon.DotMake.CommandLine/README.md

   If your target framework is below net5.0, you also need `<LangVersion>9.0</LangVersion>` tag (minimum) in your .csproj file.
 - Visual Studio 2022 v17.3+ or .NET SDK 6.0.407+ (when building via `dotnet` cli).
   Our incremental source generator requires performance features added first in these versions.
 - Usually a console app project but you can also use a class library project which will be consumed later.

 ## Usage

 DotMake.CommandLine offers 2 models: class-based model and delegate-based model.
 Delegate-based model is useful for simple apps, for more complex apps, you should use the class-based model because you can have sub-commands and command inheritance.

+### Source generator options

+You can configure how the source generator works per project by defining [MSBuild properties](https://learn.microsoft.com/en-us/visualstudio/msbuild/propertygroup-element-msbuild?view=visualstudio).
+The following properties are recognized by the source generator:

+- `SatelliteResourceLanguages` (default "en") — Prevent satellite resource DLL pollution (which come from System.CommandLine package) in bin folder, by setting a specific culture in referencing project, if not already set.
+      Empty value (default) for SatelliteResourceLanguages property causes copying of all culture subfolders and DLLs to bin folder, so we opt for "en" culture by default, to prevent copying of satellite resource DLLs.
+- `DotMakeCommandLineDisableSourceGeneration` (default "false") — Disables the generation of sources, but does not prevent the source generator from being active.
+This approach is necessary because NuGet's infrastructure does not allow to exclude the source generator/analyzer from the compilation process at all.
+(For more regarding this issue, see: https://github.com/dotnet/sdk/issues/1212, https://github.com/dotnet/roslyn/issues/55518, https://github.com/dotnet/sdk/issues/30872)

 ### Class-based model